From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

 - Area: 241 sq. km (93 sq. mi)

 Marseille is the second-largest city in France in terms of population, with nearly one million inhabitants.
 This port city is located in the south of France along the Mediterranean Sea, roughly an 8 to 10-hour drive from Paris or a 4-hour train ride.
-It’s also one of the sunniest French cities in France.
+It’s also one of the sunniest French cities to live in France.

 PRONUNCIATION

 The silent final “e” and silent “ll” in “Marseille” can cause a lot of confusion.
-It’s commonly mispronounced as “Mar-suh-lay,” Mar-sell” or “Mar-say-lee” instead of “Mar-say.”
+It’s commonly mispronounced as “Mar-suh-lay,” Mar-sell,” or “Mar-say-lee” instead of “Mar-say.”

-LIVE IN MARSEILLE:
+LIVING IN MARSEILLE:

 Founded around 600 BC by Greek Mariners, Marseille was once thought to be the oldest inhabited city in France until a recent archeological dig found evidence that Bezier, another southern town, was slightly older.

-Many locals speak with a very distinct accent, “l’accent Marseillais,” which sounds like French with a splash of a Spanish/Italian accent.
+Many locals speak with a distinct accent, “l’accent Marseillais,” which sounds like French with a splash of a Spanish/Italian accent.
 Unlike standard French, every syllable is pronounced.
 This unique Marseillan accent is a remnant from a century ago when most people in Provence spoke Provencal and learned French as a second language.

 I used to live in Marseille.
-You might be interested in reading: how much it cost our family of five to live in Marseille, France, for a year.
+You might be interested in reading how much it cost our family of five to live in Marseille, France, for a year.

-VISIT MARSEILLE:
+VISITING MARSEILLE:

-3. Lyon [LEE-OHN]: Third largest French city.
+3. Lyon [lee-OHN]: Third largest French city.

 You’ll love Lyon, especially if you love French cuisine and gastronomy, because Lyon, not Paris, is known as France’s food capital.